DataDog/documentation/content/graphing/dashboards/_index.md

 If you are using uBlock or a similar browser plugin to block web beacons, your traffic won't impact a Dashboard's popularity.

-**Note**: Traffic to the public URLs of public dashboards is ignored.
+**Note**: Traffic to the public URLs of public Dashboards is ignored.

 ## Create a Dashboard list